Ricette di Sicilia

 - 5

-Toss the pasta with the pesto, adding a splash of the reserved water if needed to loosen the sauce and make it creamy.
+Toss the pasta with the pesto, adding a spoonful of the reserved water if you’d like a creamier consistency.

 - 6

-Serve the wild fennel pesto pasta warm, finishing with a sprinkle of pecorino and a drizzle of olive oil.
+Serve the wild fennel pesto pasta warm, finished with a sprinkle of pecorino and a drizzle of olive oil.

 💡 Tips and Variations